bduranvinet/SENTINEL-article/README.md

 Two items are here:

 * Alignments FASTA files for Undaria pinnatifida and Sabella spallanzanii.
-* qPCR plots for Undaria eDNA samples
+* qPCR report for Undaria eDNA samples, only OH1_N, OH2_N and OH3_N were used.